Bobby Ball: Personal life

-Ball married his first wife, Joan Lynn, in 1964, with whom he had two sons, Robert (born 1965) and Darren (born 1969), who are now a comedy double act in their own right, performing under their surname 'Harper'.
+Ball married his first wife, Joan Lynn, in 1964, with whom he had two sons.

 Ball and Lynn separated in 1970.

 Ball married his second wife, Yvonne Nugent, in 1974.
 In an interview on BBC Tees on 28 June 2016, Ball said that he met Yvonne while performing with Cannon at a club in Norton, County Durham: "We were playing there ... she came downstairs in a little mini skirt, looked at me and Tommy, shook her head and walked away.
 I thought, 'I'd spend my life with her.'"

 Ball and his wife lived in Lytham St Annes, Lancashire.
 Together they had a daughter Joanne born in 1972.

 By 1983, Ball's friendship with Cannon had deteriorated and the pair did not speak to each other outside of rehearsals and performances.
 In 1986, while working at the Bradford Alhambra, Ball began talking with chaplain Max Wigley.
 Ball said: "I got talking to him and attacked him verbally about God.
 But he had a peace about him.
 I can't explain exactly what he had but he had something that I didn't have.
 One day I asked to speak to him and after a while he said, 'Let's pray.'
 I'd never prayed in my life but we prayed and it just changed my life – like that [he snaps his fingers]."
 Shortly afterward Ball became a Christian, which helped re-kindle his broken friendship with Cannon.
 Cannon became a Christian in 1992, with the pair publishing a book called Christianity for Beginners.
 They regularly featured in their own gospel and "An audience with..." show in churches around the country.
 He also taught vicars and clergy how to incorporate humour into sermons.

 He published an autobiography, entitled My Life, in 1993.

 He was a supporter of the Variety Children's Charity, presiding over the organization's ceremonies and appearing in fundraising events.
 He received a lifetime achievement honor from Variety, in 2018.